aka… inside the insane mind of a “non” crafter:

 How to attach the buttons?
 Glue, what kind?
 Do you have ANY idea how many kinds of glue there are?
 Good Golly- I do now.
 I decided hot glue would do it for me this time.
 (Ok, in hindsight, there are probably easier glues I could have picked for this project) I don’t own a hot glue gun.. lol, the choices of those are vast as well.
 I decided on a high heat type.
 My logic was that would hopefully work for longer term and bought one as well as a small bag of additional sticks.

 Pretty sure I had everything- Lord knows how much the whole trip cost me.
 Thankfully I have misplaced the receipt.
 Here’s another hot tip: never listen to the cashier when they announce the total.
 Home again, home again, jiggedy jig.

 I lay everything out on the table.
 I needed a letter to use as a guide- oops, hadn’t really thought that far.
 Checked out the “Pin” I was copying..
 What luck!
 It was an “S” just the letter I needed.
 Printed it out as large as I thought would work for my frame and cut it out to trace on the lovely purple paper in pencil.

 Then I laid out the buttons over my pencil marks to try to get an idea for how it was going to work.
 Turns out it was going to look pretty cute!
 Hooray!
 Wasn’t this going to be so cute?!

 I then just went to town glueing buttons.
-This is where a thing a different kind of glue might have been a better choice.
+This is where I think a different kind of glue might have been a better choice…?
 Hot glue doesn’t move when you place it.
 White glue does.
 Sure, it takes longer to dry, there is just a bit more flexibility there.
 White glue is also less “stringy” hot glue has these strings of plastic that just hang from the gun to your project.
 It’s a chore and a half to clean them all up when you’re done.
 It did work though, so as I didn’t have additional paper, that was a blessing.

 Here is the finished product: